Danvers Teen With Brain Cancer Gets Special Gift From Game-Maker

 DANVERS (CBS) – A Danvers teenager with brain cancer has received a special gift from a Massachusetts-based game company.

-Hasbro has made Kylopoly, a board game modeled after Monopoly, 15-year-old Kyle O’Grady’s board game.
+Hasbro created Kylopoly, a board game modeled after Monopoly, 15-year-old Kyle O’Grady’s favorite board game.

 Kyle has decided to stop chemotherapy for the tumor, and this game has brought some relief and enjoyment to him and his family.